 That means, if your blog posts generate decent amount of social shares such as Facebook shares, Tweets, G plus shares and so on, it tends to get first page rankings on Google.

-So let’s now discuss about the social shares the post we’re talking in this SEO case study got so far.
+So let’s now discuss about the social shares the post we’re talking in this SEO study got so far.

 Social Shares: Combining Facebook, Twitter & G Plus